Financial Aid, VA, and TA all come from different funding sources and are processed through different offices.

 The University cannot disburse funds until we have received them.
 Once your Bursar’s account balance is paid in full, excess funds may be refunded to you.
 If additional funds in the form of VA or TA become available, they may be refunded to you.
 VA and TA are processed after the start of term following a strict timetable and cannot be processed early.

-For veteran student services information, please visit the Veteran Benefits FAQ at the link above.
+For veteran student services information, please visit the Veteran Benefits FAQ.

 The military typically approves $250 per credit hour and you are responsible for covering the difference, including any additional tuition and fees.

 The first step for all students is to work with their local education officer (Navy, Coast Guard, Marine Corps) or online system (Army, Air Force) to initiate the process of utilizing TA benefits.
 Once the military approves your TA request, students from all branches except Army should submit their TA to the university.
 Army students do not need to submit anything, as the TA representative will process their TA based on Go Army Ed enrollments.

 Contact your advisor or site director to request an upload of your SOCAD.